hpacheco/ses/labs/Lab2.md

 angora@container# cd tests
 angora@container# ./test.sh mini
 ```
-This will compile and run the [mini.c](https://github.com/AngoraFuzzer/Angora/blob/master/tests/mini/mini.c) example that you may find in `tests/mini/mini.c`; this example is very similar to the [buggy.c](../c/misc/buggy.c) example that we have seen before.
+This will compile and run the [mini.c](https://github.com/AngoraFuzzer/Angora/blob/master/tests/mini/mini.c) example that you may find in `tests/mini/mini.c` inside the container; this example is very similar to the [buggy.c](../c/misc/buggy.c) example that we have seen before.
 You may inspect the output, including the found errors, in the folder `tests/output`.
 To fuzz your own program, the simplest way is to place it in a new subfolder under `tests` and running it as above; since Angora is a mutation-based fuzzer, the above test script will look for input seed files in folder `tests/input`.

 ### [KLEE-taint](https://github.com/feliam/klee-taint)